-If your vehicle is equipped with SYNC, please refer to the SYNC supplement for further information.
+If your vehicle is equipped with SYNC, refer to the SYNC information included with your vehicle for further information.

 OK: Your vehicle may be equipped with special phone and media features which will require you to confirm commands by pressing OK.
-For further information, refer to the SYNC supplement.
+Refer to the SYNC information included with your vehicle for further information.

-(Phone): If your vehicle is equipped with SYNC, press to access SYNC PHONE features.
-For further information, please refer to the SYNC supplement.
+○ (Phone): If your vehicle is equipped with SYNC, press to access SYNC PHONE features.
+Refer to the SYNC information included with your vehicle for further information.